taylor griffith t KG9 NwHf0 unsplash

 Are There Pet-Safe Toilet Bowl Cleaners?

 I noticed (in online discussions about this topic) that people who intentionally allow their dog to drink from the toilet claim to use ‘non-toxic cleaners’.
+The belief here is that toilet cleaners without chemicals will sanitize the bowl and be safe for the pet to drink.

-Of course, chlorine-based cleaners (which actually work to kill bacteria) could absolutely be harmful to your pet.
+Of course, chlorine-based cleaners (which work to kill bacteria) could be harmful to your pet.
 They do stick around in the toilet bowl and may take more than one flush to fully dilute.
-Not to mention the problems that could arise if you forget to flush the toilet after cleaning it (and the dog goes in for a drink).

 A quick search online turned up several “pet safe” toilet cleaners and ideas, including products to purchase, and the popular “baking soda and vinegar” trick.

 Don’t believe us?
 Read this fantastic article here, or take a look at this one.
 Both of these articles use science to dispel many common myths about using baking soda + vinegar to clean toilets.
 We’ve all been scammed.
-Baking soda and vinegar is NOT actually getting your home, or your potty clean.
+Baking soda and vinegar is NOT getting your home, or your potty clean.

 Here is a fun TikTok on the topic, too.
 Please like and follow this amazing creator: